 8. DIY Compost Bin Via Practically Functional

-This is the project that I’m looking to complete this month!
 Composting is great because it keeps food scraps out of landfills (reducing incineration and gas emissions).
-Foodscraps and biodegradable material also slows down it’s decomposition when it’s buried in the trash and does not have access to oxygen.
-It’s not going to break down and landfills are going to continue to get fuller and fuller when food and yard scraps could breakdown in a compost much faster.
-It’s easy to do and great for providing nutrient rich soil if you have a garden.
+Food scraps and biodegradable material also slow down in decomposition when it’s buried in the trash and do not have access to oxygen.
+It’s not going to break down and landfills are going to continue to get fuller and fuller when food and yard scraps could break down in compost much faster.
+It’s easy to do and great for providing nutrient-rich soil if you have a garden.

 I personally like the design below, but there are tens of designs on Pinterest, as well.
 You can find this sustainable DIY (which would be a great weekend project) here!

 9. Unpaper Towels via Paper and Stitch

 I included these on my first DIY roundup, but since it’s a sustainable DIY I wanted to include them on here too!
 I love this unpaper towel DIY from fabric scraps that will save you tons of waste from paper towels.
 There are some DIYs out there for unpaper towels with snaps to form the traditional paper towel roll, but this one doesn’t have that.
 Still, it’s a great DIY that will also save you tons of money.

 You can find the DIY here, but you will need a sewing machine!

 10. Reusable Sandwich Bags via A Beautiful Mess

 This sustainable DIY was also in my first DIY roundup, but I wanted to include it here, as well.
 These reusable sandwich bags are perfect for your dry snacks!
 Plastic snack and sandwich bags are usually used once (maybe twice) and then discarded.
 It can then take hundreds of years to break down.

 These snack bags are easy to make, but you will need a sewing machine!